D2nlpimlpd/Pervasive-Learning-and-AI-Adaptation-for-Entomological-Vector-Knowledge-Retrieval/README.md

 This project is licensed under the MIT License.

+---

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
+Please feel free to check the issues page.

+---

 ## 📧 Contact

-For questions or suggestions, please open an issue on GitHub.
+For questions or suggestions, please open an issue on GitHub or contact the authors.

 ---

+## 📚 Citation

+If you use this platform in your research, please cite:

+    @inproceedings{li2025pervasive,
+      title={Pervasive Learning and AI Adaptation for Entomological Vector Knowledge Retrieval}, author={Li, Haopeng and Chen, Lingnan},
+      booktitle={IEEE International Conference on Pervasive Computing and Communications Workshops (PerCom Workshops)}, year={2025}
+    }

+---

 **Made with ❤️ using RAGAnything, LightRAG, Qwen3-VL, and BGE-M3**

+**Deployed at**: Lingnan University Vector Identification Platform **Status**: Production-ready for local institutional deployment